LaunchCodeEducation/csharp-web-dev-curriculum/content/unit-testing/exercises/_index.md

 lastMod: # UPDATE ANY TIME CHANGES ARE MADE
 ---

-Work on these exercises in your local copy of the [csharp-web-dev-unittesting](https://github.com/LaunchCodeEducation/csharp-web-dev-unittesting) repo.
+Work on these exercises in your local copy of the [csharp-web-dev-exercises](https://github.com/LaunchCodeEducation/csharp-web-dev-exercises) repo.
-You were directed to fork and clone this repo earlier in the chapter.
+You were directed to fork and clone this repo earlier in the book.
 If you have not done so, do so now.
-Before starting work on the exercises, check out the `exercises-start` branch.

 {{% notice green "Tip" "rocket" %}}